mqebnet/ON1Builder/README.md

 ## Disclaimer

-**IMPORTANT**: For educational and research purposes only.
+**IMPORTANT**: Me the author, and the project contributors, are not responsible for any financial losses or damages incurred by using 0xBuilder.
 Use at your own risk.
+Not in any instance should any contributor, author, or the project be held liable for any financial losses or damages.
+Use 0xBuilder at your own risk and discretion.

 ### Risk Factors